ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Introduction

-where $\theta^0$ is the true parameter value.
-Such simulator-based models\footnote{In this manuscript, we will use the term simulator-based model to refer to a model that enables direct simulation of model outcomes using a set of stochastic rules.
+Simulator-based models as the above one\footnote{In this manuscript, we will use the term simulator-based model to refer to a model that enables direct simulation of model outcomes using a set of stochastic rules.
 This term is well established within the ABC literature, but we point out that these types of models are sometimes called mechanistic models or agent based models in different fields of science.} are used in a wide range of scientific disciplines to simulate different aspects of nature, ranging from dynamics of sub-atomic particles \citep{Martinez_2016} to evolution of human societies \citep{Turchin_2013} and formation of universes \citep{Schaye_2015}.

 However, often the true parameter $\theta^0$ of simulator-based models is not known.
 If the true parameter value could be learned rigorously in a data-driven manner, we could substantially improve the accuracy of these models.
-Consider the problem of estimating the true value and quantifying uncertainty in $\theta$ based on observed dataset $\dataObs$, e.g., in the Ricker model $\dataObs \equiv \lbrace y^{(t)}, \ t=1, \ldots, T \rbrace$.
+Consider the problem of estimating the true value and quantifying uncertainty in $\theta$ based on an observed dataset $\dataObs$, e.g.,~in the Lorenz95 model $\dataObs \equiv \lbrace y^{(t)}_0, \ t=1, \ldots, T \rbrace$.
 A further extension of this inferential problem is the selection of a model, given an observed dataset, from a set of possible models.
-Traditional methods in statistics can infer, from the observed data, model and corresponding parameters and quantify the associated uncertainty only when the likelihood function of the data generating mechanism is known.
+Traditional methods in statistics can infer, from the observed data, model and corresponding parameters and quantify the associated uncertainty only when {the data generating mechanism has a known likelihood function.} {In many cases, however, we may not have access to an explicit formula for the latter or, if we have, its evaluation can be too computationally expensive; for instance, if the data generating model consists of the integration of a set of stochastic differential equations (as in the Lorenz95 model above), there is no easy way to evaluate the likelihood of each integration for a set of parameter values.
+Alternatively, it can be that the likelihood depends on the inversion of a high-dimensional covariance matrix, which can be very costly.}